csli-bit/csli-bit.github.io/_pages/index.md

 He served as an Associate Editor for IEEE ACCESS (IF=4.098, 2018) and Program Committee for over 10 top-tier conferences including AAAI, IJCAI, CVPR, ICCV, ECCV, NIPS etc.

-I am looking for highly self-motivated undergraduates, Master and PhD candidates to work with me.
+<font color="red"> I am looking for highly self-motivated undergraduates, Master and PhD candidates to work with me.
-If you are interested in machine learning, computer vision, data mining, welcome to send me a resume via lcs(at)bit.edu.cn.
+If you are interested in machine learning, computer vision, data mining, welcome to send me a resume via lcs(at)bit.edu.cn.</font>

 **Email:** lcs(at)bit.edu.cn